Perfect fifth interval

 Diminished fifth (tritone)

-It includes one semi-step less than the perfect fifth interval and makes up a half octave.
+It includes one semitone less than the perfect fifth interval and makes up a half octave.
 For example, C to Gb.
 Because of the half octave distance, an inversion of a tritone will always be another tritone.

 The sound of the diminished fifth is dissonant and the interval is used in few chords, but can be found in diminished chords.
 For example, Cdim which includes the notes C, Eb, Gb and Cdim7 which includes C, Eb, Gb, A.

-Listen to tritone interval (C-Gb):
+Listen to the tritone interval (C-Gb):

 Keyboard diminished fifth interval